PSAT — Everything You Need to Know

 And each state has a different cutoff score for the National Merit Scholarship competition, based on how students in that specific state performed on the PSAT.

-For the class of 2023, the lowest state cutoff score was 207 (Montana, West Virginia, Wyoming), and the highest state cutoff score was 223 (New Jersey, Washington D.C.).
+For the class of 2024, the lowest state cutoff score was 207 (New Mexico, North Dakota, West Virginia, and Wyoming ), and the highest state cutoff score was 223 (New Jersey, Washington D.C., and U.S. students studying abroad).

 Check here for further details on state cutoff scores and entry into the National Merit Scholarship.